🛠 Windows Fix

 • Restart your PC

-• Check CPU usage again after startup
+• Check CPU usage after startup

 04